Add a Stack

-If your company or clients have multiple similar setups or reference architectures, it could make sense to make them easily available to all employees or clients.
-In the custom defined stack all product versions are pinned as well, so you can easily spin up a stack containing the exact same versions as your production setup.
-You can use your defined stack to give it to colleagues or potential customers to show the overall architecture of the Data Platform you’re going to build.
+If your company or clients have multiple similar setups or reference architectures, making them readily available to all employees or clients could make sense.
+All product versions are pinned in the custom-defined stack, so you can easily spin up a stack containing the identical versions as your production setup.
+You can use your defined stack to give it to colleagues or potential customers to show the overall architecture of the Data Platform you will build.

 Please keep in mind that a stack requires a release to run on.
-In the most cases the stackable provided release should work absolutely fine, but you can also have a look at the chapter Add a release on how to create your own release.
+In most cases, the stackable provided release should work fine, but you can also look at the chapter Add a Release on creating your release.

 For a custom stack you need to create a

 mycorp-stacks.yaml containing stacks according to the format defined by

 the Stackable provided stacks.